Tigers of India Photo Tour

 Photograph the Tigers of India in May 2018 and 2019

-Join us in May 2017 on an eight day tour of India to photograph its tigers.
+Join us in May 2018 on an nine day tour of India to photograph its tigers.
 This trip has been designed so that we can see and photograph India’s magnificent Bengal Tigers for five days straight at one of India’s most rewarding tiger parks, Bandhavgarh National Park.
 Plus, we secure the best zones in advance for our twelve drives in the park.

 You can combine this tour with Wildlife of India

 This tour immediately follows on from Wildlife of India.
 You can combine both for a three week wildlife and tiger experience with 20 days in the parks for 37 drives.
 Please see below for a special cost which incorporates both tours.